msu/montanacomputing/index.md

 prepare the next generation of computing professionals to live and work in Montana.

-If you are interested in finding out more about current computational science programs and degrees throughout Montana, please visit the [Degrees page](/degrees/).
+If you are interested in finding out more about current computer science programs and degrees at institutions throughout Montana, please visit the [Degrees page](/degrees/).

 To learn more about the MCC, its mission, and its funding, please visit